louisryan/Twitter_Analysis/readme.md

 Setup and Installation
 ----------------------

-1. Install Python 2.7 on the computer you use.
+i).
+Install Python 2.7 on the computer you use.
 This should also work in version 3.3 but extensive testing has not being performed.
 Follow http://ipython.org/install.html instruction guide to install.

 2. Install the dependancies:
 ```